ShravaniRJani/pull-request/README.md

 # pull-request
-repository for practicing pull requests
+this repository is for practicing pull requests workflow